jongpie/NebulaLogger/docs/configuration/LoggerParameter.md

 Indicates if Logger will append its own log entries about the logging system.
 Controlled by the custom metadata record LoggerParamer.EnableLoggerSystemMessages @return The configured value, or `false` as the default

+#### `SEND_ERROR_EMAIL_NOTIFICATIONS` → `Boolean`

+Indicates if Logger will send an error email notification if any internal exceptions occur.
+Controlled by the custom metadata record LoggerParamer.SendErrorEmailNotifications @return The configured value, or `true` as the default

 #### `SYSTEM_DEBUG_MESSAGE_FORMAT` → `String`

 The merge-field syntax to use when calling System.debug().
 Controlled by the custom metadata record LoggerParamer.SystebugMessageFormat @return The configured value, or `{OriginLocation__c}\n{Message__c}` as the default